AlikBook/GreenGizmos/README.md

-# GreenGuizmos : GREEN IT project
+# 🌿GreenGuizmos : GREEN IT project

 It is a fullstack application: